Readiness Management can be used to understand and communicate comprehensive unit and force readiness.

-An ArcGIS Dashboards app used by administrative NCOs to monitor personnel availability
+An ArcGIS Dashboards app used by administrative staff to monitor personnel availability.

 |Readiness Dashboard|| |

-An ArcGIS Dashboards app used by any unit member to track and monitor personnel readiness and availability.
+An ArcGIS Dashboards app used by to track and monitor personnel readiness and availability.

 |Personnel Readiness Report|| |

-An ArcGIS Survey123 form used by a military unit member to report availability.
+An ArcGIS Survey123 form used by a guardsman to report availability.

 |Personnel Readiness Batch Report|| |

-An ArcGIS Survey123 form used by an NCO or armory clerk to report the availability of their personnel.
+An ArcGIS Survey123 form used by administrative staff to report the availability of their unit.